vagnerfarias/openstack-testdrive-deploy/README.md

 ### PuTTY

-PuTTY is available in Fedora repository and in EPEL (for RHEL).
+PuTTY is available in main Fedora repository and in [EPEL](https://fedoraproject.org/wiki/EPEL) for RHEL.

 ## Configuration